gdaniele/StackViewPhotoCollage/README.md

 # UIStackView Photo Collage

-Render photos and captions beautifully using UIStackView and UICollectionView.
+Render photos and captions beautifully using `UIStackView` and `UICollectionView`.
 Includes built-in support for multiple columns (via a property setter) and multi-line captions.

 Compatible with iOS 9+ and the most recent Swift release (Swift 2.1).